CSH-CornerstonesKidsNEW-ColorLogo

 Whether your child is struggling with grief after loss, or your teen is having a challenging time coping with recent world events, Cornerstone offers a variety of virtual support groups designed to meet the needs of children and teens in the central Florida area.

-At this time, our Children’s Bereavement Counselor is offering the following support groups:
+At this time, our Children’s Bereavement Counselors are offering the following support groups:

 About Our Children’s Bereavement Counselors